-These general purpose financial statements are for the period 1 July 2020 to 30 June 2021 and have been prepared in compliance with the requirements of the Local Government Act 2009 and the Local Government Regulation 2012.
+These general purpose financial statements are for the period 1 July 2021 to 30 June 2022 and have been prepared in compliance with the requirements of the Local Government Act 2009 and the Local Government Regulation 2012.

-These financial statements comply with all accounting standards and interpretations issued by the Australian Accounting Standards Board (AASB).
-Council is a not-for-profit entity for financial reporting purposes and complies with Australian Accounting Standards as applicable to not-for-profit entities.
+Council is a not-for-profit entity for financial reporting purposes and these financial statements comply with Australian Accounting Standards and Interpretations as applicable to not-for-profit entities.